Visitors: Masks are required at all times when visiting Biosphere 2.

 Cherry A. Murray

-Director, Biosphere 2 Institute and former dean of the Harvard School of Engineering and Applied Sciences, Harvard University
+Deputy Director, Biosphere 2 Research and former dean of the Harvard School of Engineering and Applied Sciences, Harvard University

 Thomas R. Brown Chair and Director of Biosphere 2, Vice President for Innovation and Strategy, Dean of the College of Science, University of Arizona